Installation of Yang di-Pertuan Agong XVI: Taking of the oath

 At the Istana Negara, Abdullah received the royal salute from the First Battalion of Royal Ranger Regiment consisting of three officers and 31 soldiers, and led by Major Mohd Azwan Ariff Mohd Azawi.
 At the same time, the Royal Ranger Regiment Center Band consisting of an officer and 33 members led by Major Abdul Aziz Abdullah played "Negaraku".

-Abdullah was then accompanied by the Crown Prince of Kelantan, Regent of Pahang and the Yang di-Pertua Negeri to Balairung Seri.
+Abdullah was then accompanied by the Rulers and the State Governors to the Balairung Seri.

-The special meeting was chaired by the Sharafuddin of Selangor.
-Keeper of the Rulers' Seal, Datuk Syed Danial Syed Ahmad who was inaugurating the ceremony, appeared before the Sultans to deliver the Oath of Allegiance to Abdullah.
+The special meeting was chaired by Sharafuddin of Selangor.
+The Keeper of the Rulers' Seal, Datuk Syed Danial Syed Ahmad, who was inaugurating the ceremony, appeared before the Rulers and the State Governors, to deliver the Oath of Allegiance to Abdullah.
 Abdullah then pronounced the Oath before signing it.
-The oath of office was later signed by Mizan Zainal Abidin of Terengganu and Sirajuddin of Perlis, as witnesses.
-Syed Danial then presented the oath of office for Deputy Yang di-Pertuan Agong to Nazrin Shah of Perak.
-He then pronounced the oath of office as the Deputy Yang di-Pertuan Agong before signing it.
+The oath of office was later signed by Mizan Zainal Abidin of Terengganu and Sirajuddin of Perlis as witnesses.
+Syed Danial then presented the oath of office for the Deputy Yang di-Pertuan Agong to Nazrin Shah of Perak.
+He then pronounced the oath of office as the Deputy Yang di-Pertuan Agong before signing it himself.
 His oath of office was also signed by Mizan Zainal Abidin of Terengganu and Sirajuddin of Perlis as witnesses.

 The event at the Balairong Seri was followed by the ceremony of signing the declaration of office by the Yang di-Pertuan Agong and his deputy.

-Prime Minister, Mahathir Mohamad attended and presented the Decree Papers holding the office for the signing of the Yang di-Pertuan Agong and the Deputy Prime Minister and read the declaration that Abdulllah was officially the Head of State in accordance with Federal law and Constitution.
+Prime Minister Mahathir Mohamad attended and presented the Decree Papers holding the office for the signing of the Yang di-Pertuan Agong and the Deputy Yang di-Pertuan Agong and read the declaration that Abdullah was officially the Head of State in accordance with Federal law and Constitution.

-The ceremony was concluded with a prayer reading and a photo session with the Sultans, the Crown Prince of Kelantan and Regent of Pahang as well as all the Yang di-Pertua Negeri, Prime Minister, Deputy Prime Minister, and Chief Ministers.
+The ceremony was concluded with a prayer reading and a photo session with the Rulers, as well as all the State Governors, Prime Minister, Deputy Prime Minister, and Chief Ministers.